Your travel buddies waiting for you!

 Mongolia/Russia Border Crossing No. 487 in Teshig is a place set deep inside thousands of hectares of the Siberian forest.
 The border was a center of loots in past now the Mongolian and Russian sides are protected by guards.
 On the Mongolian side, you will find very few hamlets across the desolate landscape.

 The churches in the area were built several years ago and their architecture is mesmerizing.
-This place is not often added in Mongolia trips because you need a permit from the General Authority for Border Protection in Ulaanbaatar.
+This place is not often added in Journey because you need a permit from the General Authority for Border Protection in Ulaanbaatar.

 The Centre of Shaman Eternal Heavenly Sophistication is another mixed site.
 Some people add it in their Mongolia trip for religious reasons whereas some visit the place to have a genuine experience of Shamanism.